learn-co-curriculum/react-hooks-redux-delete-lab/README.md

 BandsContainer is connected to __Redux__ and has mapped `name => dispatch({ type:
 "ADD_BAND", name })` to props.

-1. Set up the new Band component that is in charge of displaying the information for a single band.
+1. Set up the new `Band` component that is in charge of displaying the information for a single band.

+2. Create a new `Bands` component that will handle rendering all `Band` components from a list of bands provided as props.

+3. Use `BandsContainer` to access the Redux store that contains any band information using the provided `mapStateToProps` method.
+Pass these bands into the `BandsContainer`.

-2. Change the structure of the state such that each band has its own id.
-You will also need to pass through the band object (this should include the _id_ and _name_ of the band) as the props to each rendered `Band` component.
-The `Band` component should be used to render multiple bands, one for each component rendered, using theses props.
+2. In the `manageBand` reducer, change the structure of the state such that each band is assigned its own ID.
+You will also need to pass this info through to the band object (this should include the _id_ and _name_ of the band) as the props to each rendered `Band` component.

 3. In the `Band` component, you will need to add a button that dispatches an action of type `'DELETE_BAND'` and then passes through that band's id as the